MelanieLinares/portfolio-new/site/content/post/new-decreasing-the-bounce-rate-of-stay-onlines-website-through-a-responsive-redesign.md

             Accessibility baselines were established using Google Lighthouse and Axe DevTools.
 Manual testing was completed to meet WCAG 2.0 Level A.

-            ### Layout was changed from tables and legacy code to HTML5
+            ### Layout was changed from tables & legacy code to HTML5

             * Previous code used floats and absolute positioning to change the logical order of content which negatively affects keyboard users